What is a domain name?

 Who regulates domains?

 Domain names are managed at the highest level by a small number of agencies around the world (all .uk domain names are regulated by Nominet, for example).
-A bit like the way DVLA in Swansea manages car registration numbers.
 Then, people further down the chain, like Krystal are authorised to act as registrars.
 We take your money and then pay to register your domain with the registration authorities.

 What does it do?